In the Inventors Program, CNS students tackle real-life challenges and make an impact with partners in private, public and nonprofit sectors.

 - Helps students pursue other course credit and competitive fellowships, complete the entrepreneurship minor and secure industry internships

-- Engages students with startup resources at UT and in Austin, such as Longhorn Startup, which provides access to mentoring from successful entrepreneurs
+- Engages students with startup resources at UT and in Austin which provide access to mentoring from successful entrepreneurs